sunev13/hello-world/README.md

 # hello-world
 My first git hub repository
+My name is Emily and this is for my CSE 232 class!